Command Line Tools¶

 -i,--import TEXT ...
 Paths where other STL files can be found

--s,--settings TEXT:FILE code generation settings file
+-s,--settings TEXT:FILE Code generation settings file

--o,--output TEXT output file
+-o,--output TEXT Output file

 -c,--class TEXT ...
 Classes implemented by the user